Puppy Training in Ottawa | Your Trusted Puppy Trainer

 Winter training from November through March means house training on ice and snow.
 Puppies need to learn bathroom routines when it’s -20°C and your Manotick yard is buried under snow.
 They need to walk on salt-covered Centretown sidewalks without eating de-icer.
 They need to handle winter clothing, boots, and the chaos of families coming through doors with snowy gear.

-Urban density in central neighborhoods: Puppies in The Glebe, Centretown, or Westboro encounter constant stimulation pedestrians, other dogs, cyclists, buses, construction noise, busy patios.
-Without training, walks become pulling nightmares and your puppy develops reactivity to every trigger.
+Urban density in central neighborhoods: Puppies in The Glebe, Centretown, or Westboro encounter constant stimulation from pedestrians, other dogs, cyclists, buses, construction noise, and busy patios.
+Without training, walks become pulling nightmares, and your puppy develops reactivity to every trigger.

 We train Ottawa puppies for Ottawa life.